 This article gives an excellent walk-through of the Dog-friendly walks in Torquay

 Dartmoor is also not far away and lots of other walks that can be good for a day out.

 Where to stay

 Always a tricky one and always good to check beforehand.
-As of 2017 we know (As we take our dogs) that Offshore (Torquay Harbourside), the Hole in the Wall, the Cary Arms and The Buccaneer pub on Babbacombe Downs all take dogs.
-The bets idea is to research them all and check the latest rules and regs.
+As of 2017 we know (As we take our dogs) that Offshore (Torquay Harbourside), the Hole in the Wall, the Cary Arms, and The Buccaneer pub on Babbacombe Downs all take dogs.
+The best idea is to research them all and check the latest rules and regs.